 - Muscle Function and Bone Health

 - Depression and Anxiety

 - My Magnesium Recommendations

-If you hope to meet your magnesium needs through food alone, good luck with that.
+If you hope to meet your magnesium needs through food alone, please understand: It’s nearly impossible to do that.
 Most people need to supplement to get enough.

 I’ll cover why it’s so important, why we don’t get enough, how to choose the right magnesium supplement, and what I use myself.
 You’ll understand why magnesium is part of our Foundational Five, the five foundational supplements for (almost) every nutrition program.